edgedb/easy-edgedb/chapter16/index.md

 Loops: Loops refers to the number of "executions of the node", which is information that comes from EdgeDB's Postgres backend.
 You could think of loops as a number representing the complexity of a query.

 Relations: This refers to the links involved in a query.
-So while `analyze select NPC {*};` will not show any relations except to the type itself:
+Therefore, while `analyze select NPC {*};` will not show any relations except to the type itself:

 ```
 ─────────── Coarse-grained Query Plan ───────────